 5-10-1, Jingumae, Shibuya-ku, Tokyo, Japan

-These two routes are connected at every level through the block, by passing or crossing a shop or a series of shops around the inside atrium.
+These two routes are connected at every level through the block, bypassing or crossing a shop or a series of shops around the inside atrium.
 This creates an attractive spectacle from outside.
-It produces a highly iconic and sculptural figure a building that attracts and invites people, not only at the street level, but also towards companies and destinations higher up.
+It produces a highly iconic and sculptural figure a building that attracts and invites people, not only at the street level but also towards companies and destinations higher up.
 It allows equal access to all floors.
 Combining a public route with a new iconic silhouette in Omotesando Street, it offers spectacular views of the surrounding district.
-Its a new destination, and a new way of shopping: a vertical promenade.
+It is a new destination, and a new way of shopping: a vertical promenade.

-Stefan Witteman, Stefan de Koning, Chris Lai and Nacho Gonzalez, Rosa Llados, Julia Sulzer, Morgan Jacobsen
+Design Team: Jacob van Rijs, Stefan Witteman, Stefan de Koning with Chris Lai and Nacho Gonzalez, Rosa Llados, Julia Sulzer and Morgan Jacobsen

 Structure: Takenaka, Tokyo, Japan